bmornie/GRAIP/README.md

-# GRAIP: GRAphlet-based Incrementel generator for Probabilistic networks
+# GRAIP: GRAphlet-based Incremental generator for Probabilistic networks

 This is the official Python implementation of GRAIP, as described in